 I hope we’re not again nearing that same point of extremity.
 But the voices of revived iconoclasm remind me of a comment by Rufus Jones about the impact of the earlier Quaker efforts against arts like sculpture:

-This time, I wouldn’t miss the 800-pound bear.
+This time, I wouldn’t weep if the 800-pound bear went missing.
 And sorting out what to make of the failings of Susan B. Anthony and Elizabeth Stanton is a serious question.
 As for the rest, aren’t there better and more important targets?